nanxiaobei/retalk/README.md

 **model** brings `state`, `reducers [optional]`, `actions` together in one place.
 In an action, use `this.state` to get state, `this.setState` to update state, `this.action` to call other actions.
 Just like the syntax in a React component.

 How to reach other models?
-Just prefix with namespace, e.g. `this.model.state`, `this.model.action`.
+Just prefix the namespace, e.g. `this.model.state`, `this.model.action`.

 ### Step 2: Store